Compiler Architecture

 compilerphases.png

-You might also identify an error recovery subsystem and a symbol table manager functional components, too.
+You might also identify an error recovery subsystem and a symbol table manager, too.

 Lexical Analysis (Scanning)

-The scanner converts the source program's stream of characters into a stream of tokens, removing whitespace, removing comments and expanding macros along the way.
+The scanner converts the source program’s stream of characters into a stream of tokens.
+Along the way, it will do things like

 #define ZERO 0